paulwilliamsen/Portfolio/public/Readme.md

 ## Feature Time Table

-Number and name of feature: Refactor Css into Smacss
+Number and name of feature: Feature 1: Refactor Css into Smacss

 Estimate of time needed to complete: 1 Hour

 Start time: 9:30 am

-Finish time:
+Finish time: 11:30 am

-Actual time needed to complete:
+Actual time needed to complete: 2 Hours

 ### 2

-Number and name of feature:
+Number and name of feature: Feature 2: Add own flare to page

 Estimate of time needed to complete:

-Start time:
+Start time: 3 hours

-Finish time:
+Finish time: Unfinished so far

 Actual time needed to complete:

 ### 2

-Number and name of feature:
+Number and name of feature: Feature 3: Remove all text not in CDN

 Estimate of time needed to complete: